zhongjunni/zhongjunni.github.io/content/publication/ni2021link/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In submission to *The 4th International Conference on Energy Efficiency in Historic Buildings*
+publication: Accepted in *The 4th International Conference on Energy Efficiency in Historic Buildings*
-publication_short: In submission to *EEHB 2022*
+publication_short: Accepted in *EEHB 2022*

 abstract: Information and communication technologies (ICTs) help preserve historic buildings and optimize energy efficiency.
 This study proposes a digitalization framework for historic buildings by utilizing ICTs, such as Internet of Things (IoT), digital twins, and cloud computing.
 A digital twin is a digital representation of physical world assets that genuinely reflects the properties of real-world objects and processes.
 In this study, historic buildings are modeled with cloud-based digital twins.
 Indoor environmental data are collected with locally deployed sensors and ingested to a digital twin in real-time.
 The digital twin enables decision-makers to remotely monitor the indoor environment of a historic building and actively manipulate actuators to perform maintenance.
 Empowered by data analytics and artificial intelligence (AI), a digital twin can further simulate and predict state changes in a historic building to reach desired autonomous maintenance and energy saving.